A. The Seven Joys of Religion

 The New Testament was written to include Jesus Christ as the son of God.
 The definition of God became a triad of the Father (God), the Son (Jesus Christ) and the Holy Ghost or Spirit.

 2. Islam a.k.a.
 Muslims.
 This religion is a monotheistic religion or single God known as Allah.
-This religion became a major world religion based on the prophet Muhammad.
-Most Muslims believe in several prophets including Noah, Abraham, Moses, and Jesus.
+It became a major world religion based on the prophet Muhammad.
+They believe in several prophets including Noah, Abraham, Moses, and Jesus.
 Muslims believe that Muhammad was the last and final prophet.
 He was born in Mecca in 570 AD.

 When Muhammad died there was a division in Islam into two major sects.
 The Sunnis and Shiites.
 The Sunnis make up about 90% of the Islam.